The Entrance Facade

 Door Pediment on Garden Facade

-House & Family History: Sir David Dalrymple purchased Newhailes in 1707; he enlarged and developed the existing house into possibly the premier example in Scotland of a Palladian villa.
+House & Family History: Built in 1686 as Whitehill, the House was purchased by Sir David Dalrymple in 1709 and renamed Newhailes House.
+Sir David enlarged and developed the house into possibly the premier example in Scotland of a Palladian villa.
 The Library, the room Dr. Johnson called "the most learned room in Europe," was added in 1718, while the State Apartment Wing was constructed between 1723 and 1728.
 Newhailes was at the epicenter of the Scottish Enlightenment; Adam Smith, David Hume, and others were regular visitors.
 The National Trust for Scotland acquired Newhailes in 1997 and spent £12.7 million and 100,000 man hours to conserve it.

 Collections: Newhailes contains the most important collection of decorative arts from second quarter of 18th century in Scotland.
 The interiors are noted for the very fine Chinese wallpapers, the Italian marble fireplaces, and the eagles over the Drawing Room windows.